Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Suffolk County (Boston-Cambridge-Newton metro area): 61.6 deaths per 100,000 people

-- Hampden County: (Springfield): 61.2 deaths per 100,000 people
+- Hampden County (Springfield): 61.2 deaths per 100,000 people

-- Briston County (New Bedford, Fall River): 55 deaths per 100,000 people
+- Bristol County (New Bedford, Fall River): 55 deaths per 100,000 people

 1. Complete a 260-Hour Certificate Program in Alcohol and Drug Education and a 300-Hour Practicum